RutenkolkC/corona_hhu/www.corona.hhu.de/en/covid-19-suspected-and-confirmed-cases-hygiene-policy.html.md

 doctor spontaneously, without prior notification by telephone, in order to avoid the spread of infections.

-The state capital of Düsseldorf has set up a hotline for all citizens and for everyone working in the city: 0211-8996090.
-The specially trained team carries out a standardised query developed by the Robert Koch Institute.
+The state capital of Düsseldorf has set up a ‘corona hotline’ for all Düsseldorf citizens and for everyone working in the city: 0211-8996090 (fax number for the hearing impaired: 0211 89-35674).
+The specially trained corona hotline team carries out a standardised query developed by the Robert Koch Institute.
 If it turns out that a caller needs to be tested for the virus, an appointment can be made at the central diagnostic facility (Witzelstraße 54-56), the drive-in test centre or the mobile pap test service of the city of Düsseldorf.

 ## [ What should I do if I had contact with an infected person or a person who
 is suspected to have contracted COVID-19? ](covid-19-suspected-and-confirmed-